Baron-von-Riedesel/XMSTools/Readme.txt

 - XMSInfo  will display size and lock count of an EMB
 - XMSUmb   may allocate/free an Upper Memory Block (UMB)
 - XMSHma   may allocate/free the High Memory Area (HMA)
+- XMSRes   allocates EMBs until a given amount is still free

 All these tools are Public Domain.